darealshinji/debian-packaging/games/opensurge/README.md

 It's more than just a jump'n'run; the user must come up with some strategy in order to get through the levels.
 Join Surge, Neon and Charge and save the world from the evil Gimacian the Dark!

+This game is still beta and very short (actually just a demo).

 http://opensnc.sourceforge.net/home/